aosp-mirror/platform_bionic/benchmarks/README.md

     $ adb shell /data/nativetest/bionic-benchmarks/bionic-benchmarks
     $ adb shell /data/nativetest64/bionic-benchmarks/bionic-benchmarks

-When operated without specifying an xml file, the default is to use the xml file called full.xml found in the directory `suites/` bound in the same directory as the bionic-benchmarks executable.
+When operated without specifying an xml file, the default is to run all of the benchmarks in alphabetical order.

-To use a different xml file, use the `--bionic_xml=FILE.XML` option.
-By default, this option searches for the xml file in the `suites/` directory.
-If it doesn't exist in that directory then the file will be found as relative to the current directory.
-If the option specifies the full path to an xml file such as `/data/nativetest/suites/example.xml`, it will be used as is.

 You can use `--benchmark_filter=getpid` to just run benchmarks with "getpid" in their name.

 ### Host benchmarks

 See the benchmarks/run-on-host.sh script.
-The default for host tests is to use the `host.xml` file in the suites directory instead of `full.xml`.
-The host benchmarks can be run with 32- or 64-bit bionic, or the host glibc.
+The host benchmarks can be run with 32 bit or 64 bit bionic, or the host glibc.

 ## Suites

 Suites are stored in the `suites/` directory and can be chosen with the command line flag '--bionic_xml'.
-When operated without specifying an xml file, the default is to use the file called `full.xml` found in the directory `suites/` bound in the same directory as the bionic-benchmarks executable.

-To use a different xml file, use the `--bionic_xml=FILE.XML` option.
+To choose a specific xml file, use the `--bionic_xml=FILE.XML` option.
 By default, this option searches for the xml file in the `suites/` directory.
 If it doesn't exist in that directory then the file will be found as relative to the current directory.
 If the option specifies the full path to an xml file such as